William Henry Boulton: Life and career

 As Mayor of Toronto, one of Boulton's major interests was the Provincial Agricultural Association.
 Boulton would play a "leading role" in the decision of the Toronto City Council to vote $20,000 towards an exhibition building for industrial and agricultural arts – this building would become the Crystal Palace, opened in 1858.
 There would be annual exhibitions there for eight years, until 1866.
 The Crystal Palace would burn down on October 18, 1906.
 The Toronto Horticulture Building stands in the former location of the Crystal Palace.

 Boulton was disliked and feared by Reformers Robert Baldwin and George Brown.

-Boulton was married to woman named Harriette Elizabeth Dixon, and they did not have any children.
+Boulton was married to a woman named Harriette Elizabeth Dixon, and they did not have any children.
 After Boulton's death in 1874, Dixon would marry Professor Goldwin Smith a year later, in 1875.

 The majority of Boulton's support came from the Toronto Orangemen, grateful for Boulton's "efforts in having the act of 1843 restricting party processions" repealed.
 However, Boulton himself would claim that he owed his 1851 election victory to "the bone and sinew of the country...the mechanics, the artisans, and the labourers".

 His former residence, "The Grange", is now part of the Art Gallery of Ontario.
 The Boultons were said to be very hospitable people and hosted many guests at the Grange.
 Lord Elgin, when Governor-General of Canada, was a guest of Boulton in the home when Boulton was Mayor of Toronto, during Elgin's tour of Canada West in 1847.
 It received the name "The Grange" after the family estate in England.
 Boulton lived in the home until his death in 1874.